mmmirrra/mmmirrra.github.io/_posts/2024-03-15-JScript-array.markdown

 - In the example below, two arrays are created
 - One for name and the other for address, which uses a list of address books
 - Each array has four properties
-- For example, an instance of theName created in a property from [Name1] to [Naem4] in theListing can include "G.", "Edward", "Heatherington", "IV" or "George", or "Sand"
+- For example, an instance of theName created in a property from [Name1] to [Naem4] in theListing can include "G.", "Edward", "Heatherington", "IV" or "George", "Sand"

 ```javascript
 theListing = addressBook[entryNum];